In this Article

 - Scope of a Collection Object

-- Creating a Collection, Adding Items, and Accessing Items
+- Create a Collection, Add Items, and Access Items

-A collection is an object that holds a number of similar items.
-These can easily be accessed and manipulated, even if there are a large number of items within the collection.
+A collection is an object that holds a number of similar items that can easily be accessed and manipulated, even if there are a large number of items within the collection.

 Sub TestWorksheets() Dim Sh As Worksheet For Each Sh In Sheets MsgBox Sh.Name MsgBox Sh.Visible Next Sh End Sub

-You can also address a specific worksheet in the collection using the index value, or the actual name of the worksheet:
+You can also address a specific worksheet in the collection using the index value (it’s position in the collection), or the actual name of the worksheet:

 MsgBox Sheets(1).Name MsgBox Sheets("Sheet1").Name